rosenpass/rosenpass/papers/whitepaper.md

     reality, we use BLAKE2b.
 The reason for this is an implementation error.
 Since fixing this would have led to a breaking change in the Rosenpass reference implementation, and all other known implementations of Rosenpass simply reproduced this error, we chose to harmonize the white paper with the implementation instead of fixing the implementation.
     \end{quote}
     ```
+12. Added a section to explain and specify our incorrect implementation of HMAC-BLAKE2b.

 #### 2025-06-24 – Specifying the `osk` used for WireGuard as a protocol extension